-- 6) Press OK to exit and save settings in the Working Alignment Definition dialog. - 7) Back on the main Project Manager dialog, toggle on the Working AlignmentInfluence Runs option located at the top left of the dialog.
-With this clicked on, data defined in the working alignment will automatically fill in runs when they are created or opened. - 8) Exit Project Manager, select File → Exit.
+Press OK to exit and save settings in the Working Alignment Definition dialog.

+7) Back on the main Project Manager dialog click on the Working AlignmentInfluence Runs option.
+With this clicked on, data defined in the working alignment will automatically fill in runs when they are created or opened.

+8) Exit Project Manager, select File → Exit.